 - Have you ever been fired as a property manager?

-The next area of questioning involves a prospective manager's education.
-Questions about college degrees and higher education learning are important, but your focus here is to learn about their education as a property manager.
-You want to know if they have acquired the knowledge and training necessary to obtain the proper certification.
-Examples of questions to ask are:
+This next area of questioning involves a prospective manager's education.
+Questions about college degrees and higher education are important, but your focus here is to learn about her education specifically as a property manager.
+You want to know if she's acquired the knowledge and training necessary to obtain proper certification.
+Examples of questions to ask include:

-- What is the highest level of education you have achieved?
+- What is the highest level of education you've achieved?

-- Do you have your real estate broker’s or property management license?– Most states require property managers to have a license so they can show apartments.
+- Do you have your real estate broker’s or property management license?
+(Most states require property managers to be licensed before they can show apartments.)

 - Have you taken any steps to continue your property management education?

-A property manager with an extensive knowledge of landlord-tenant law is non-negotiable.
-Since they are representing you, any missteps on their part could result in lawsuits against you and your property.
+An extensive knowledge of landlord-tenant law is non-negotiable.
+This individual is representing you, and any missteps on her part could result in lawsuits against you and your property.
 Examples of questions to ask the prospective manager include: